pynufft/pynufft/README.md

-# pynufft: Python non-uniform fast Fourier transform
+# PyNUFFT: Python non-uniform fast Fourier transform

-FFT is the standard method that estimates the frequency components at equispaced locations.
+The fast Fourier transform (FFT) is the standard method that estimates the frequency components at equispaced locations.
+For non-equispaced locations, FFT is not useful and the discrete Fourier transform
+(DFT) is required.

-NUFFT can calculate the frequency components at non-equispaced locations.
+Alternatively, NUFFT is the fast algorithm for calculating the frequency components at non-equispaced locations.

 A minimal "getting start" tutorial is available at http://jyhmiinlin.github.io/pynufft/ .

 Please use Python3.
 PyNUFFT has been tested with Python 3.4 and 3.6.
 However, it should work with Python 3.5.

-### New in version 0.3.3.10
+### New in version 0.3.3.12

-Version 0.3.3.10 is a bug-fixed version.
+Version 0.3.3.12 is a bug-fixed version.

 Remove the keyword async for compatibility reasons because Reikna has changed the keyword to async_.

 ### Summary

-PyNufft implements NUFFT, with the following features:
+PyNUFFT implements NUFFT, with the following features:

 - Written in pure Python.
 - Based on Python numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).